SmartTensors/GeoThermalCloud.jl/README.md

 ## GeoThermalCloud installation

-To install all required the modules, execute in the Julia REPL:
+To install all required modules, execute in the Julia REPL:

 ```julia
 import Pkg